RILAB/historical_genomics/README.md

 Should be able to impute Hapmap3 on all of the GBS data where possible.

+Progress:

+* Hapmap3 imputation underway

 ## Analysis strategy

 #### BAYENV2

-Run Beynv2 on data, similar to [van Heervaarden 2012](http://www.pnas.org/content/109/31/12420.abstract)
+Run [Bayenv2](http://gcbias.org/bayenv/) on data, similar to [van Heervaarden 2012](http://www.pnas.org/content/109/31/12420.abstract)

 Improvements on 2012 paper: